Limonchie/nexus-task-manager/README.md

 ## Overview

-Приложение для личных или командных задач: бэкенд на FastAPI, фронт на React.
+An application for personal or team tasks: backend on FastAPI, front on React.
-Backend: async Python (FastAPI), JWT в HTTPOnly cookies, WebSocket, Celery для фоновых задач.
+Backend: async Python (FastAPI), JWT in HttpOnly cookies, WebSocket, Celery for background tasks.
 Frontend: React, TypeScript, Vite.

-**Что умеет / What it does:**
+**What it does:**

 - User registration and authentication with JWT (access + refresh tokens in HTTPOnly cookies)
 - Full CRUD for tasks with filtering by status/priority and server-side pagination